Our Raleigh Workman’s Comp Attorney Represents Injured Workers Throughout North Carolina

 Businesses that employ as few as one employee involved in the use of (or in the presence of) radiation are required to carry workers’ compensation insurance.
 Employers may also be required to have workers’ compensation coverage even if they classify these employees as independent contractors.

 You are not obligated to hire an attorney to pursue a workers’ compensation claim.
-However, it can be challenging to navigate your way through the process, depending on the industry you work in and the complexity of your claim.
+However, it can be challenging to navigate your way through the process, depending on the industry you work in and the complexity of your claim — even when considering a settlement.
 Working with an experienced Raleigh workers’ comp attorney can help you avoid common pitfalls and minimize delays so that you can begin receiving your benefits as soon as possible.

 Workers’ Compensation Covers Any Work-Related Injury or Illness